cockroachdb/terraform-provider-cockroach/docs/data-sources/connection_string.md

 ### Required

-- `id` (String) Cluster ID
+- `id` (String) Cluster ID.

 ### Optional

 - `database` (String) Database to connect to.
 Defaults to 'defaultdb'.
 - `os` (String) Used to determine the SSL certificate path for dedicated clusters.
 Defaults to the Terraform user's OS.
-Options are 'WINDOWS', 'MAC', and 'LINUX'.
+Options are:
+  * MAC
+  * LINUX
+  * WINDOWS
 - `password` (String, Sensitive) Database user password.
 Must also include `sql_user`.
 - `sql_user` (String) Database username.